 Different Types of Engineering

-While no list can be all-inclusive, the following is a start on the different types of engineers that work in the field.
+While no list can be all-inclusive, the following is a sampling of different types of engineers.

 - Aerospace engineers – design, analyze, produce and, occasionally, install components that make up aircraft, spacecraft, high-altitude vehicles and missiles